MarkDickinson/shell_scripts/security-audit/README.md

 YOU SHOULD NEVER RUN UNKNOWN SCRIPTS AS ROOT.
-The collector script needs to run as root so unless you are happy to look through thousands of lines of bash script to make sure it will not damage your machines you should not use this.
+The collector script needs to run as root so unless you are happy to look through thousands of lines of bash script to make sure it will not damage your machines you should probably not use this.

 These scripts Check for common security issues _on Linux Servers_ not normally checked on a regular basis by system administrators.
-It is designed for Fedora/CentOS/RHEL servers although with a few exceptions works perfectly well on Debian based servers like Ubuntu and Kali.
+It is tested on Fedora/CentOS/RHEL/Debian/Kali servers.
+Most of the functionality (excluding IPF firewall checks) is also implemented for SunOS (OpenIndina anyway). _So only tested on servers I use_.

 Using the scripts the checks can be automated to provide one place check results can be viewed.
 Additionally automating the processing runs allows you to periodically archive the processing results (an